-To guide us in achieving our vision, we have organized our work into three community outcomes: Healthy Living, Health Coverage and Health Care.
+To guide us in achieving our vision, we have organized our work into three community outcome areas: Healthy Living, Health Coverage and Health Care.
 In 2014, the Foundation announced changes to our long-term goals, strategies, grantmaking approach and evaluation model.
 Read more about the changes.

 - In Healthy Living, our focus is to ensure every kid in Colorado has the opportunity to eat healthy and engage in physical activity.